awslabs/sockeye/tutorials/wmt/README.md

 To make sure the decoder finishes before the next checkpoint one can subsample the validation set for BLEU score calculation.
 For example `--monitor-bleu 500` will calculate BLEU on a random subset of 500 sentences.
+We sample the random subset once and keep it the same during training and also across trainings by fixing the random seed.
+Therefore, validation BLEU scores across training runs are comparable.
 Perplexity will not be affected by this and still be calculated on the full validation set.

 Training a model on this data set is going to take a while.